keithalewis/math/bayes.md

 converge given sufficient information.
 It is important to note that this depends on the model.
 A different model could allow for the possibility the coin might also be two-tailed.
-Every model makes assumptions about what information is available so, in some sense, all probabilities are conditional.
+Every model makes assumptions about what information is available so all probabilities are conditional.

 ## Says Who?